AkiriSeki/AkiriSeki/README.md

 Welcome to my GitHub page.
-Currently, I am working on developing a framework of ***Real-Time Hybrid Simulation for offshore wind turbines***
+Currently, I am working on developing a framework of ***Real-Time Hybrid Simulation for offshore wind turbines***.